 KNR Practice Areas

-Kisling, Nestico & Redick has been helping Summit County’s injured for over 15 years.
-We proudly assist people across the greater Akron area whenever negligence causes them harm.
+Kisling, Nestico & Redick has been helping Summit County injury victims for over 15 years.
+Our Akron personal injury attorneys proudly assist people across the greater Akron area whenever negligence causes them harm.

 Recover from the Harm Done